 Equipment

-- cherry pitter or metal straw.
-To pit cherries.
+- cherry pitter (optional) or metal straw.
+Speeds up pitting the cherries.

 - pastry brush To brush the egg wash on the lattice crust.